Challenges and activities

 We’ve made a fundraising totaliser to help you keep count of all the money you raise throughout your challenge.
 You can fill it in anyway that you like.

 The money Girlguiding members fundraise will make a huge difference.
 Together, we can raise money to make amazing things happen.
-Check out more information about our partnership with Children in Need here, which explains where and how to send your fundraised money to.

 If you want more information about raising money in your local area, check out our Fundraising policy.